 Next to garlic, onions are one of the easiest things to grow.
 Requiring little attention they are a hardy plant that can and will do well in just about any environment.
-If you are a beginner gardener, growing onions is a great way to get your feet wet.
-This step by step guide will walk you through how to grow onions.
+If you are a beginner gardener, learning how to grow bigger onions is a great way to get your feet wet.

-How To Grow Onions – a Step by Step Guide
+How To Grow Bigger Onions – a Step by Step Guide

 Prep your soil